Safety

 High Voltage

 The most obvious disadvantage.
-Most designs use quite high voltages - typically a few thousand and sometimes in the 10's of thousands of volts.
+Most plasma designs use quite high voltages - typically a few thousand and sometimes in the 10's of thousands of volts.
 Not only is there high voltage, but some designs also have the power available to deliver considerable current.
 If you don't know how to behave when working on high voltage circuitry do not attempt to build or use these devices.
+And you don't escape all safety concerns by using lasers to create the plasma instead.

 With suitable insulation and screening having high voltage inside a product need not make it unsafe at all.
 These speakers do need some access to the air in order to create sound, this open area can either be small and recessed enough to be untouchable or surrounded by a grounded metal mesh screen.